-Promoting appropriate behavior by children: Where a child’s behavior is disruptive, appropriate steps may include:
+Promoting appropriate behaviour by children: Where a child’s behaviour is disruptive, appropriate steps may include:

 • Directing other children away from dangerous or disruptive situations.

-• Discussing the behavior with the child, and asking him or her to stop.
+• Discussing the behaviour with the child, and asking him or her to stop.

-• Giving the child an opportunity to explain his/her behavior.
+• Giving the child an opportunity to explain his/her behaviour.

-• Discussing the consequences of the behavior with the child.
+• Discussing the consequences of the behaviour with the child.

 • Asking for assistance from other adults